Super League shelved as more clubs withdraw

 “I alone am responsible for the unnecessary negativity brought forward over the past couple of days.
 It’s something I won’t forget.
 And shows the power the fans have today and will rightly continue to have.”

-Manchester United’s co-chairman Joel Glazer also apologised in an open letter to supporters, saying: “We got it wrong.”
+Manchester United’s co-chairman Joel Glazer apologised in an open letter to supporters for failing to show respect for the English game’s “deep-rooted traditions”.

 “We continue to believe that European football needs to become more sustainable throughout the pyramid for the long-term.
 However, we fully accept that the Super League was not the right way to go about it,” Glazer wrote.